BetterAndroid/BetterAndroid/docs-source/src/en/config/lint-rules.md

 ## Rule List

-The following are all Lint rules currently in effect.
+The following are all Lint rules currently in effect (Only effective for Kotlin language).

 ### ui-component